ahmadawais/awesome-random-stuff/readme.md

 ### April 16, 2020
 - [Vime](https://vime-js.com/) - All your media player needs in one place - a modern alternative to Videojs and Plyr.
 Supports Html5, Hls, Dash, YouTube, Vimeo, Dailymotion and more to come.
+- [CSS Color Gradient Generator](https://mybrandnewlogo.com/color-gradient-generator) - Free CSS color gradient generator.
+Perfect for gradient backgrounds or UI elements on your website, easy to use.
 ### April 15, 2020
 - [JSON to JavaScript](https://json-to-js.com/) - This online tool helps you to convert JSON to JavaScript.
 ### April 13, 2020